-In addition to being surrounded on three sides by the Great Smoky Mountains National Park, this historic town dating back to when William Ogle first laid claim to a home-site in 1802, Gatlinburg has now become a mecca for people learning about and also showcasing and selling products that relate to arts and crafts.
+In addition to being surrounded on three sides by the Great Smoky Mountains National Park, this historic town dates back to when William Ogle first laid claim to a home site in 1802.
+Gatlinburg has now become a mecca for people learning about and also showcasing and selling products that relate to arts and crafts.

-There are so many choices of things to do and see while in the Gatlinburg area!
+There are so many choices of things to do and see while in this area!

 Taking the Gatlinburg ski lift one day my husband and I got to experience a totally different perspective view from the top of the mountain looking down upon the town.
 It was my first experience riding a ski lift and it was exhilarating.